 The Sisodia dynasty of Mewar too draw their origin from the Gohil dynasty, which was founded by Muhideosur Gohadit or Guhil, whose descendant Bappa Rawal or Kalbhoj captured Chittor in the 8th century.
 After the fall of Chittor in 1567 to Mughal Emperor Akbar, Maharana Udai Singh of Mewar and his son and heir apparent Pratap sought and received shelter in Rajpipla.

-The Gohil rulers of Rajpipla gave then refuge to the last Sultan of Gujarat, Muzaffar Shah III, and incurred the wrath of Akbar.
+The Gohil rulers of Rajpipla then gave refuge to the last Sultan of Gujarat, Muzaffar Shah III, and incurred the wrath of Akbar.
 The Imperial troops led by Mirza Khan Khas took Gujarat in 1584.
 Akbar then levied tribute on Rajpipla, took away Nandod Taluka in the plains and granted it to Haider Kuli Khan.

 With the weakening of the Mughal Empire, the 26th Gohil ruler of Rajpipla Maharana Verisalji I asserted his independence, and in 1705 laid waste south Gujarat.
 A force sent by Aurangzeb under Nazar Ali, the Nawab of Baroda, was defeated in alliance with Maratha army of the Chhatrapati led by their chief Dhanaji Jadhav at Ratanpur, close to the western border of Rajpipla State.